nicolashainaux/mathmaker/docs/include/overview.rst

        $ python3.6 -m ensurepip

    .. note::
-       In 2018 (mathmaker 0.7.3), the binary version of TeXLive is outdated (2015) and it is, again, necessary to install texlive directly using `texlive instructions <https://www.tug.org/texlive/doc/texlive-en/texlive-en.html#x1-50001.3>`__.
+       FreeBSD users: in 2018 (mathmaker 0.7.3), the binary version of TeXLive is outdated (2015) and it is, again, necessary to install texlive directly using `texlive instructions <https://www.tug.org/texlive/doc/texlive-en/texlive-en.html#x1-50001.3>`__.
 Do not forget to setup the fonts for lualatex if you intend to use them (as described in the same link).

 Dependencies in details